-Financial Literacy in Nepal, Financial Education and Financial Capability
+Financial Literacy, Financial Education, and Financial Capability in Nepal

-Financial literacy, financial education, and financial capability are interrelated words, but they do not carry the same meaning.
-They have different meanings and strength.
-We can convey something with spirit only when we understand the proper use of these words.
+Financial literacy, financial education, and financial capability are all related terms with different meanings.
+They each have a unique meaning and strength.
+We can only convey something with the spirit if we understand how to use these words correctly.
 Sometimes the term financial education is taken in a broad sense as synonymous with both financial literacy and financial capability, but this does not properly give one the true sense.
 Let us discuss the true meaning of these words separately.

 What is Financial Literacy?